docutils/docutils/docutils/docs/ref/rst/directives.rst

 :Directive Content: none
 :Configuration Settings: toc_backlinks_, use_latex_toc_, generate_oowriter_toc_

-The "contents" directive generates a table of contents (TOC) in a `\<topic>`_ element.
-Topics, and therefore tables of contents, may occur anywhere a section or transition may occur and in sidebars.
+The "contents" directive generates a table of contents (ToC) in a `\<topic>`_ element.
+Topics, and therefore tables of contents, may be nested in the document, a section, or a sidebar_.
 Body elements and topics may not contain tables of contents.

 Here's the directive in its simplest form::